-- ZokinvyTM (Ionafarnib capsules Eiger Biopharmaceuticals) is(are) considered experimental, investigational or unproven for ANY other use(s) including the following (this list may not be all inclusive; criteria will be updated as new published data are available): - 1.
-Progeroid Laminopathies.
-The efficacy of Zokinvy has not been established for patients with genetic disorders other than Hutchinson-Gilford Progeria Syndrome.2 Although FDA labeling includes processing-deficient progeroid laminopathies, there are no clinical data demonstrating a treatment effect of Zokinvy in this population.
-Zokinvy is not indicated for use in processing-proficient progeroid laminopathies; based on its mechanism of action, Zokinvy would not be expected to be effective in this population.1 - 2.
+Zokinvy for any other use is considered not medically necessary, including the following (this list may not be all inclusive; criteria will be updated as new published data are available):

+- 1. Progeroid Laminopathies.
+The efficacy of Zokinvy has not been established for patients with genetic disorders other than Hutchinson-Gilford Progeria Syndrome.
+Although FDA labeling includes processing-deficient progeroid laminopathies, there are no clinical data demonstrating a treatment effect of Zokinvy in this population.
+Zokinvy is not indicated for use in processing-proficient progeroid laminopathies; based on its mechanism of action, Zokinvy would not be expected to be effective in this population. - 2.
 Other Progeroid Syndromes.
-Zokinvy is not indicated for use in other progeroid syndromes.1 Based on its mechanism of action, Zokinvy would not be expected to be effective in this population.
+Zokinvy is not indicated for use in other progeroid syndromes.
+Based on its mechanism of action, Zokinvy would not be expected to be effective in this population.